 At a Glance

-- Tasks: Support a lovely family with their two young children, including nursery drop-offs and pick-ups.
+- Tasks: Help a lovely family with their 15-month-old and newborn, including nursery runs.

-- Company: Join a warm family in Totteridge looking for extra help as they welcome a new baby.
+- Company: Join a warm family in Totteridge looking for extra support.

-- Benefits: Flexible hours with three half days a week, perfect for students or part-time workers.
+- Benefits: Flexible hours with three half days a week, perfect for students.

-- Why this job: Gain valuable experience in childcare while making a positive impact on a family's life.
+- Why this job: Gain hands-on experience in childcare while making a real difference.

-- Qualifications: Must have an Enhanced DBS check, First Aid certification, and UK references.
+- Qualifications: Must have an Enhanced DBS check and First Aid certification.

 - Other info: Start date is January 2025, with potential sessions before Christmas.